AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Alexandrian set in, he became an equally violent opponent.
 Schaff says he was a great trimmer and time server, and at length seemed to acquiesce in the growing influence of Augustinianism.
 Jerome had
-\'\'originally belonged, like the friend of his youth, Rufinus, and John, Bishop of Jerusalem, to the warmest admirers of the great Alexandrian father.[^373] But attacked as he now was, with remonstrances from different sides, he began out of anxiety for his own reputation for orthodoxy, to separate himself with the utmost care from the heresies with which he was charged.\" One of Origen\'s works, in the handwriting of Pamphilus, came into Jerome\'s possession, who says, owning it, he
-\"owns the wealth of Croesus; it is signed, as it were, with the very blood of the martyr.\"
+\'"originally belonged, like the friend of his youth, Rufinus, and John, Bishop of Jerusalem, to the warmest admirers of the great Alexandrian father.[^373] But attacked as he now was, with remonstrances from different sides, he began out of anxiety for his own reputation for orthodoxy, to separate himself with the utmost care from the heresies with which he was charged."
+One of Origen\'s works, in the handwriting of Pamphilus, came into Jerome\'s possession, who says, owning it, he "owns the wealth of Croesus; it is signed, as it were, with the very blood of the martyr."

 Jerome translated fourteen homilies of Origen on Jeremiah, and fourteen on Ezekiel, and quotes Didymus as saying that Origen was the greatest teacher of the church since St. Paul.
 During his residence in Rome Jerome highly praised Origen, but soon after, when he found himself accused of heresy for so doing, he declared that he had only read him as he had read other heretics.
-In a letter to Vigiliantius he says: \"I praise him as an interpreter, not as a dogmatic teacher; for his genius, not for his faith; as a philosopher, not as an apostle. \* \* \* If you believe me, I never was an Origenist; if you do not believe me, I have now ceased to be one.\"[^374] But when in Caesarea he borrowed the manuscript of Origen\'s Hexapla and collated it, and in Alexandria he passed a month with the great Universalist, the blind Didymus.
+In a letter to Vigiliantius he says: "I praise him as an interpreter, not as a dogmatic teacher; for his genius, not for his faith; as a philosopher, not as an apostle....
+If you believe me, I never was an Origenist; if you do not believe me, I have now ceased to be one."[^374] But when in Caesarea he borrowed the manuscript of Origen\'s Hexapla and collated it, and in Alexandria he passed a month with the great Universalist, the blind Didymus.